brian-peter-dickson/draft-dickson-dnsop-ds-hack/README.md

 The methods developed for adding security to the Domain Name System, collectively refered to as DNSSEC, had as a primary requirement that they be backward compatible.
 The original specifications for DNS used the same Resourc Record Type (RRTYPE) on both the parent and child side of a zone cut (the NS record).
 The main goal of DNSSEC was to ensure data integrity by using cryptographic signatures.
 However, owing to this overlap in the NS record type  where the records above and below the zone cut have the same owner name  created an inherent conflict, as only the child zone is authoritative for these records.

-The result is that the parental side of the zone cut has records needed for DNS resolution  which are not signed  and not validatable.
+The result is that the parent side of the zone cut has records needed for DNS resolution  which are not signed  and not validatable.

-This has no impact on DNS zones which are fully DNSSEC signed (anchored at the IANA DNS Trust Anchor), but does impact unsigned zones  regardless of where the transition from secure to insecure occurs.
+This has no security (data validation) impact on DNS zones which are fully DNSSEC signed (anchored at the IANA DNS Trust Anchor), but does impact unsigned zones regardless of where the transition from secure to insecure occurs.

 ## Attack Example
 Suppose a resolver queries for the NS records for "example.com", at the name servers for the "com" TLD.